twitter-archive/naggati2/README.md

 In many cases, you won't need to write a new stage yourself.
 Naggati comes with various stages that perform standard protocol units like "read a line of text" or "read a 32-bit network-order integer".
+These all live in:

+    com.twitter.naggati.Stages

 For our HTTP request, we just use `readLine` to read a line of text.
 The final parameter is a closure (code block) to call when the entire line is read.
 It